EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 <table>
   <tr>
-   <td rowspan="5" ><strong>Summary: </strong>We get two slots in the programming of Bedlam Fringe, this is how you propose for them.
+   <td rowspan="5" ><strong>Summary: </strong>We get two slots in the programming of Bedlam Fringe; this is how you propose for them.
 One of the best ways to take a show to Fringe in a familiar environment with minimal pressure.
-Marketing, and logistics at Fringe can be very different to term-time; it is a good idea to talk at length to relevant members of the Committee before proposing.
+Marketing and logistics at Fringe can be very different to term-time so it is a good idea to talk at length to relevant members of the Committee before proposing.
    </td>
    <td colspan="2" ><strong>Details</strong>
    </td>